Raphire/Win11Debloat/README.md

 5. A new powershell window will now open, showing the Win11Debloat menu.
 Select either the default or custom mode to continue.
 6. Carefully read through and follow the on-screen instructions.

 After making the selected changes the Win11Debloat script will restart the Windows Explorer process to properly apply them.
 If Windows Explorer does not recover after running the script and your desktop stays black, don't worry.
-Just press Ctrl + Alt + Del to restart your PC.
+Just press Ctrl + Alt + Del and restart your PC.

 ### Advanced method